-ES3007 Structural Geology and Tectonics SCOTCAT Credits: 15 SCQF Level 9 Semester: 2 Academic year: 2016/7 & 2017/8
+ES3007 Structural Geology and Tectonics SCOTCAT Credits: 15 SCQF Level 9 Semester: 2 Academic year: 2017/8 & 2018/9 Planned timetable: 10.00 am - 12.00 noon Thu (lectures), 2.00 - 5.00 pm (practicals)

 This module covers the principles of rock deformation and associated metamorphism, and the tectonic processes that drive this deformation.
 The goals of this module are: a) the development of skills in the structural analysis of rock bodies to gain an understanding of the geometries, sequencing, and kinematics of deformational features; b) understanding of tectonic principles and controls on rock deformation and mountain building.